miehisto/miehisto/README.md

-# Grenadine
+# Miehistö

-A checkpoint manager for application servers
+Miehistö (formerly grenadine) is a checkpoint manager for application servers, using CRIU(Checkpoint and Restore In Userspace) internally.

+"Miehistö" is the Suomi(Finnish) word equivalent to CREW in English :)

 ## Install